GoogleChrome/web.dev/src/site/content/en/blog/svgcode/index.md

 To open input image files and save the resulting SVGs, I use the [File System Access API](/file-system-access/).
-This allows me to keep a reference to previously opened files around and continue where I left off, even after an app reload.
+This allows me to keep a reference to previously opened files and to continue where I left off, even after an app reload.
 Whenever an image gets saved, it is optimized via the [svgo](https://github.com/svg/svgo) library, which may take a moment, depending on the complexity of the SVG.
 Showing the file save dialog requires a user gesture.
 It is therefore important to obtain the file handle before the SVG optimization happens, so the user